wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/development.rst

 Installing dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~

-You do not need to run any of these command for ``docker`` based development,
+You do not need to run any of these commands for ``docker`` based development,
 since it is already executed inside ``Dockerfile``.

 Please, note that ``poetry`` will automatically create a ``virtualenv`` for
 this project.
-It will use you current ``python`` version.
+It will use your current ``python`` version.
 To install all existing dependencies run:

 .. code:: bash